-COM2502 Public Relations Writing (3) Focuses on writing as a tool for developing effective messages tailored to multiple audiences through news releases, media kits, opinion pieces, public service announcements, newsletters, flyers, and others.
+Focuses on writing as a tool for developing effective messages tailored to multiple audiences through news releases, media kits, opinion pieces, public service announcements, newsletters, flyers, and others.

-COM 2510 - Public Relations Cases and Campaign (3)
+COM 2510 - Public Relations Cases and Campaigns (3)

-COM2510 Public Relations Cases and Campaigns (3) Prerequisite: COM1001/2001 or permission of the instructor Analyses and application of public relations strategy in recent cases and campaigns drawn from business and nonprofit sectors, including public issues campaigns and crisis communications.
+Analyses and application of public relations strategy in recent cases and campaigns drawn from business and nonprofit sectors, including public issues campaigns and crisis communications.
 Students form teams to plan a public campaign.

-Prerequisite: Prerequisite: COM1001/2001 or permission of the instructor.
+Prerequisite: COM 1001 or COM 2001 or permission of the instructor.